mhuelfen/welt-vizen/README.md

 Visualisation the Reasongraph, a common sense reasoning network.

 ## Installation
-+ to setup Neo4j database and load with content follow the instructions of the weltmodell batch importer <https://github.com/mhuelfen/batch-import-weltmodell/blob/20/readme.md>
++ to setup Neo4j database and load content follow the instructions of the weltmodell batch importer <https://github.com/mhuelfen/batch-import-weltmodell/blob/20/readme.md>

 ## Running the visualisation